pivotal/docs-tap/convention-service/creating-conventions.md

 **_Optional_**: Only needed if self-signed certificate is used.
 Otherwise, check the cert-manager documentation.

-## How to Deploy a Convention Server
+## How to deploy a convention server

-1. Build and Install the Convention
+1. Build and install the convention.

     + If the convention needs to be built and deployed, use the [ko] tool on GitHub (https://github.com/google/ko).
 It compiles yout _go_ code into a docker image and pushes it to the registry(`KO_DOCKER_REGISTRY`).